Frequently Asked Questions

 What other charges may impact the Cremstar base price?

 Cremstar is committed to providing the most affordable cremations possible.
-While typical funeral homes charge a minimum of a few thousand dollars even for a simple cremation, we charge only for what you want and need, and not for any extra services you may not be interested in.
-That means that we can charge in the hundreds, not in the thousands of dollars for a cremation.
+While typical funeral homes charge a minimum of a few thousand dollars even for a simple “direct cremation” (no embalming, expensive coffin, or traditional memorial service), because we operate primarily online with phone and chat support, we can charge in the hundreds, not in the thousands of dollars.
+Don’t be fooled by “bait-and-switch” providers who advertise a low cost online but don’t include all that you need.
 Some factors do result in our incurring additional expenses; e.g. traveling long distances, or more complex removals from private homes.
-These surcharges are clearly explained during the checkout process.
-You may also select some optional features, such as the hand-delivery of cremains or a special urn.
+These surcharges are clearly explained during the checkout process (on Step 1, Options and Payment).
+You may also select some optional features, such as a special urn.
 Our transparent pricing model makes sure you always know exactly what you're paying for.

 How do I know I can trust Cremstar?